nathonius/cryptomancer-fvtt/CONTRIBUTING.md

 1. Clone this repo somewhere OTHER than your Foundry data folder
 2. `cd cryptomancer-fvtt`
 3. `npm install`
-4. Update the path in `.env` to match your Foundry installation
+4. Create a copy of `sample.env` named `.env` and update the path in the new `.env` file to match your Foundry data directory

 # Build